 At what point might you take additional measures if needed and what does that look like?
 How will Platte County School District determine when it might be necessary to close school?
-After a request from Kansas City Mayor Quinton Lucas and in coordination with districts across the Kansas City area, the Platte County School District will extend its original March 23-April 3 closure through Friday, April 24.
+Governor Mike Parson announced on April 9, that all Missouri schools are ordered to remain closed through the remainder of the academic year.
+PCR-3 leadership will collaborate with districts across the Kansas City area to determine our official last day of virtual learning.
+Our plans will continue as articulated.

 PCR-3 families and staff would be notified of any closures and updates through the same communication channels as we use to communicate inclement weather closures.
 As this situation unfolds, we will provide additional updates through our usual channels as well.